Skip to content

 Important

-The default CPU frequency on ARCHER2 compute nodes for jobs launched using srun is currently set to 2.0 GHz.
-Information below describes how to control the CPU frequency using Slurm.
+The default CPU frequency cap on ARCHER2 compute nodes for jobs launched using srun is currently set to 2.0 GHz.
+Information below describes how to control the CPU frequency cap using Slurm.

 Monitoring energy use